mbedini/The-HCP-MMP1.0-atlas-in-FSL/README.md

 The purpose of this repository is to offer a 'quick and dirty' way to visualize and query the Human Connectome Project multi-modal parcellation 1.0 (HCP-MMP1) atlas in FSL (version > 6.0), and to compare it with results that were originally reported in MNI coordinates, in fMRI meta-analytic techniques, or to examine correspondences with other cortical parcellations.
 In particular, after importing the atlas in FSL, it will be possible to visualize it in FSLeyes and to use the atlasquery utility to interrogate it from the terminal.

 **Disclaimer**: Please note that this project is not meant to endorse or encourage in any way the usage of the HCP-MMP1 atlas for new analyses performed using volumetric registration techniques.
 The motivations are thoroughly discussed in Coalson, T. S., Van Essen, D. C., & Glasser, M. F. (2018).
 The impact of traditional neuroimaging methods on the spatial localization of cortical areas.
 Proceedings of the National Academy of Sciences of the United States of America, 115(27), E6356–E6365. (https://doi.org/10.1073/pnas.1801582115).
-Therefore, I decline any responsibility that would potentially result from misinterpretation or incorrect usage of the data and of the methods presented below.
+Therefore, I decline any responsibility that would potentially result from misinterpretation or incorrect usage of the data and the methods presented below.

 For an accurate method of mapping existing data from the MNI152 standard to a surface template compatible with the MMP1 atlas, such as Fsaverage, please consult the following projects and documentation: